mecid/mecid.github.io/_posts/2020-06-10-swiftui-wishlist-for-wwdc20.md

 #### CollectionView and CompositionalLayout
 Last year *Apple* released *CompositionLayout* that provides us a declarative way of building complex layouts for *UICollectionView*.
 The buzzword here is **declarative**.
 It feels very natural for *SwiftUI* to have a similar *API*, I'm not sure why *Apple* didn't release it last year, but I expect to see it soon.

 *CompositionalLayout* introduces a few concepts to manage complex layouts.
 For example, it has sections, groups, and items.
 As you know, we already have these concepts in *SwiftUI*.
-I think *SwiftUI* views like *Group* and *Section* can behave in another way depending on the usage context.
-We already saw that behavior for buttons that look differently inside a *Form* or a *List*.
+I think *SwiftUI* views like *Group* and *Section* can behave in another way depending on the context.
+We already saw that views can behave differently inside a *Form* or a *List*.
 Let's take a look at how it might work in *SwiftUI*.

 ```swift
 struct AppStoreView: View {